 In Philadelphia, police and prosecutors have a certain amount of time after most types of criminal acts in which the must bring charges against the perpetrator.
 If they fail to bring charges within the prescribed period of time, they will not be able to file such charges in the future.
 This is known as a “statute of limitations.”
-The statutes of limitations for crimes in Philadelphia vary depending on what type of crime has been committed, and an experienced Philadelphia arson defense lawyer like those at The Law Offices of Lloyd Long can help you figure out which statute applies to your situation.
+The statutes of limitations for crimes in Philadelphia vary depending on what type of crime has been committed, and an experienced Philadelphia arson defense lawyer like those at The Liberty Law Team can help you figure out which statute applies to your situation.
 Below we will explore some of the issues with statutes of limitations and explain how long Philadelphia has to file criminal charges for each class of crimes.

 When the Statute of Limitations Begins to Run in Philadelphia